instantolap/iolapCharts/Readme.md

 To add a legend to your chart, simply add a **legend** object to you JSON data.
 Inside the legend object, you can add additional properties to change the position and appearance of the legend.

-The **position** and **aligment** attributes allow set the position of the legend.
-Both can be set to "top", "bottom", "left" or "right" and aligment additionally to "middle".
+The **position** and **alignment** attributes allow set the position of the legend.
+Both can be set to "top", "bottom", "left" or "right" and alignment additionally to "middle".
 E.g. position: right together with alignment: top displays the legend in the upper right corner.

 The **inside** attribute places the legend inside your chart (then it may hide the data of the chart though).
 This example displays the legend in the lower right corner inside the chart: